 – Nick Dika

 So there you have it!
 The definitive Stuff rankings for fictional pitchers.
 You’ll never have to fight with your friend over which of Rick Vaughn or Henry Rowengartner had better stuff or whether Chet Steadman and Billy Chapel could hack it in today’s MLB.
 We’ve got all the answers right here!

 Steve Nebraska (The Scout)

 STUFF Rating: 4.94

-Steve Nebraska was left off the nastiest pitcher list, and that was a glaring omission; the Brendan Fraser lookalike actually has the best “Stuff” on this list among pitchers who made it to the “major leagues.”
+Steve Nebraska was left off the nastiest pitcher list, which was a glaring omission on our part.
+The Brendan Fraser lookalike actually has the best “Stuff” on this list among pitchers who made it to the “major leagues.”
 The only person who finished with a higher rating at all was the mercurial Sidd Finch, who disappeared from the public eye a mere week after popping onto the scene on April 1, 1985, never reaching The Show (in his original iteration).

 Two other things stand out from this film: